 - repair damaged or abnormal areas of the heart

-- put in medical devices that help the heart to beat properly
+- implant medical devices that help the heart beat properly

 - replace a damaged heart with a donated heart (heart transplantation)

 - The patient is given general anesthesia.
-This ensures the patient will be asleep and pain-free through the whole surgery.
+This ensures that the patient will be asleep and pain free through the whole surgery.

-- The surgeon makes an eight to 10-inch cut in the chest.
+- The surgeon makes an 8- to 10-inch cut in the chest.